Skip to main content

 Utility Patent Applications

 Utility patent applications (think “useful”) are non-provisional patent applications.
-They’re the patent application type that most people are usually referring to when discussing patents, as opposed to design (think design ornamentation) or plant (think horticulture) patents.
+They are the patent application type that most people are usually referring to when discussing patents, as opposed to design (think design ornamentation) or plant (think horticulture) patents.
 Utility patents are the most important type of patent for tech because they protect the way inventions function and are used.
 For that reason, they’re ideal for protecting the high-tech arts with software, hardware, and mechanical patents.

 International / PCT Patent Applications